-Protests erupt again in Iran after admission of plane strike
+Protests erupt again in Iran after military admits it hit plane

 Riot police fired teargas at thousands of protesters in the capital on Saturday, where many had chanted “Death to the dictator”, directing their anger at the Islamic Republic’s Supreme Leader Ayatollah Ali Khamenei.

-“Apologize and resign,” Iran’s moderate Etemad daily wrote in a banner headline on Sunday, saying the “people’s demand” was for those responsible for mishandling the plane crisis to quit.
+“Apologise and resign,” Iran’s moderate Etemad daily wrote in a banner headline on Sunday, saying the “people’s demand” was for those responsible for mishandling the plane crisis to quit.

 The latest upsurge in anger adds to challenges facing the authorities, which launched a bloody crackdown in November to quell protests.
 The leadership is also struggling to keep the crippled economy afloat under rigorous U.S. sanctions.